MadeAgents/HammerBench/README.md

 bash evaluate.sh logs/Qwen2.5-7B-Instruct en
 ```

-You can set 'is_llm_judge = True' in evaluate.py and select model path in 'evaluation/llm_judge.py' to judge query-label-predict by LLMs.
+You can set 'is_llm_judge = True' in evaluate.py and select model path in 'evaluation/llm_judge.py' to judge query-label-predict by LLMs (download [LLM](https://huggingface.co/hugging-quants/Meta-Llama-3.1-70B-Instruct-GPTQ-INT4) from huggingface).
 The LLM judge prompt is in 'evaluation/prompt_judge.py'.
 And judge function is in 'evaluation/llm_judge.py'.
 You can change the snapshot_id list([[0],[1,2], [-1]...]) in 'evaluate.py' to evaluate different turn for each conversation.

 ### Post-processing log file